 'The Nun' Will Extend The 'Conjuring' Universe

-With the 2018's The Nun, the Conjuring series transcends the franchise model and jumps on the "shared universe" train, similar to Marvel's Cinematic Universe, but unique in the world of horror films.
+With 2018's The Nun, the Conjuring series transcends the franchise model and jumps on the "shared universe" train, similar to Marvel's Cinematic Universe, but unique in the world of horror films.
 While each movie's story varies, all Conjuring films relate to supernatural investigators Ed and Lorraine Warren, based on the real-life duo.

 Variety claims The Conjuring 2 is based on the story of a demonically possessed 11-year-old girl in Britain during the 1970s.
 In the film, a demonic entity called "the nun" serves as the crux of the plot, but the character's role isn't revealed until the end.
-The spinoff takes that nun and creates context for the character.
+The spinoff takes that nun and creates a context for the character.

 The two Annabelle movies, released after the first Conjuring film, tie into The Conjuring through the Annabelle doll.
 While Annabelle wasn't a direct precursor to The Conjuring, the movies feature enough crossover to hint at a realm wherein both stories exist.

 Future Movies Will Continue To Expand The 'Conjuring' Universe